fleetdm/fleet/handbook/community.md

 line two
 ```

-The Markdown would render on the Fleet website as:
+The Markdown would render on the Fleet website as

 line one
 line two

-To ensure formatting is consistent across GitHub and the Fleet website, you need to add a new line anywhere you want a line break.
+To make sure formatting is consistent across GitHub and the Fleet website, you need to add a new line anywhere you want a line break.
 For example, if we separate the lines with a new line:

 ```
 line one